Your CTO Shouldn't Be Your DevOps Team

 How It Works

 Start with a small discovery.
-End with a team that can run what is in place.
+End with a team that can run what's in place.

 1